Silicon Fab AI Maturity Wheel

 - Cost reductions are realized through optimized resource utilization and waste reduction.

-- AI can significantly improve product quality and reduce defect rates.
+- AI can significantly improve product quality and reduce defect rates in manufacturing.

 - Long-term competitive advantages emerge from faster innovation cycles and market responsiveness.